 “These stories are a fascinating look at how to shred love and sprinkle it over the ashes of those who dared to destroy it.
 If you are so bold as to open the binding and walk into the lives of these characters, you will smile a lot… and maybe stare at the ceiling come 3am…” Rene Villard Reid, author of Finding The Magic

-Kathryn lives on a mountain in Central Oregon where she divides her time between enjoying nature, writing her next book, and teaching writing at the local college.
+Kathryn lives on a mountain in Central Oregon where she divides her time between enjoying nature, penning her next book, and teaching writing at the local college.
 Five of her short fiction pieces and one of her novels have received recognition for excellence.
 Aside from her novels and short story collection with Winter Goose Publishing, her work can be found in several print magazines and numerous small press anthologies.
-She has earned a bachelor of arts from the University of Oregon and a master of arts from Pacific University.
 You may email her at: email@example.com

 Thank you Connie!

 Hello Lovely Kathryn.
 I’m finally diving into the notorious tale of the Tutor and her wicked husband.

 We are enjoying life in our community and Bob is engrossed in his dream job.
 I travel with him when I can.
 We spend time with our old (aka long-time) friends from the Wine Club frequently—Dan and Joey, Martha and Jim and Mike and Debbie.

 Hope you and Dennis are thriving where you’re planted.

 Chris Pedersen Author of The Prisoner of Carrot Castle & Ethan Blecher Braves a Bully

 Chris – It’s so good to hear from you!
 Be sure to put visiting us on your ‘to do’ list.
 We have a wonderful guest suite on the first floor.
 Let me know how you like The Tutor when finished.
 And as you know, there is a special place in heaven for friends of authors who review their books! 🙂